airbytehq/airbyte/docs/integrations/sources/jira.md

 ### Step 1: Set up Jira

-1. To get access to the Jira API you need to create an API token.
-   Please follow the instructions in this [documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+1. Create an API token for your Jira account by following the instructions in this [documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+You will need this token to connect Jira to Airbyte.

 ### Step 2: Set up the Jira connector in Airbyte

-**For Airbyte Cloud:**

-1. In the Airbyte UI, select Jira from the Source Type dropdown and enter a name for the connector.
+1. In the Airbyte UI, select **Jira** from the Source type dropdown and enter a name for this connector.
-2. Enter the **API Token** that you have created in Step 1.
-   This token is used for Authorization to your account by BasicAuth.
+2. In the **API Token** field, enter the API token that you generated in Step 1.
+This token is used for authorization to your Jira account via BasicAuth.
-3. Enter the **Domain** for your Jira account, e.g. `airbyteio.atlassian.net`.
+3. In the **Domain** field, enter the domain for your Jira account.
+This will be in the format of `<your-domain>.atlassian.net`, `<your-domain>.jira.com`, or `jira.<your-domain>.com`, depending on your Jira account.
-4. Enter the **Email** for your Jira account which you used to generate the API token.
-   This field is used for Authorization to your account by BasicAuth.
+4. In the **Email** field, enter the email address associated with your Jira account.
+This is the email address you used to generate the API token.
+This field is also used for authorization to your Jira account via BasicAuth.
-5. Enter the list of **Projects** for which you need to replicate data, or leave it empty if you want to replicate data for all projects.
+5. In the **Projects** field, enter a comma-separated list of project keys for which you want to replicate data.
+Alternatively, leave this field empty to replicate data for all projects.
-   You can find the project keys by navigating to a project in Jira and looking at the URL.
-   The project key is the string of letters before the first dash (-) in the URL.
-   For example, if the URL is `https://airbyteio.atlassian.net/projects/ABCD/issues`, the project key is `ABCD`.
-6. Enter the **Start Date** from which you'd like to replicate data for Jira in the format YYYY-MM-DDTHH:MM:SSZ.
-   All data generated after this date will be replicated, or leave it empty if you want to replicate all data.
-   Note that it will be used only in the following streams: `BoardIssues`, `IssueComments`, `IssueProperties`, `IssueRemoteLinks`, `IssueVotes`, `IssueWatchers`, `IssueWorklogs`, `Issues`, `PullRequests`, `SprintIssues`.
-   For other streams it will replicate all data.
+6. In the **Start Date** field, enter the date from which you want to replicate data from Jira.
+Use the format `YYYY-MM-DDT00:00:00Z`.
+Note that this field only applies to certain streams, and only data generated on or after the start date will be replicated.
+Alternatively, leave this field empty to replicate all data.
+For more information, refer to the [Jira documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-search/#api-rest-api-2-search-get).
-7. Toggle **Expand Issue Changelog** allows you to get a list of recent updates to every issue in the Issues stream.
+7. Toggle the **Expand Issue Changelog** switch if you want to get a list of recent updates to every issue in the Issues stream.
-8. Toggle **Render Issue Fields** allows returning field values rendered in HTML format in the Issues stream.
+8. Toggle the **Render Issue Fields** switch if you want to return field values rendered in HTML format in the Issues stream.
-9. Toggle **Enable Experimental Streams** enables experimental PullRequests stream.
+9. Toggle the **Enable Experimental Streams** switch if you want to enable experimental PullRequests stream.
+Note that this relies on undocumented Jira API endpoints.
+For more information, refer to the [Airbyte documentation](https://docs.airbyte.com/integrations/sources/jira#experimental-tables).

-For more information on Jira connector configuration, please refer to the [Jira documentation](https://docs.airbyte.com/integrations/sources/jira).## Supported sync modes
+Note: If you encounter any issues, refer to the [Jira API documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-search/#api-rest-api-2-search-get) for more information.## Supported sync modes

 The Jira source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):